makma/fingerprintjs.com/content/blog/the-best-npm-browser-fingerprint-packages.md

 ![FingerprintJS](/img/uploads/3amov4s.png)

-[FingerprintJS](https://www.npmjs.com/package/@fingerprintjs/fingerprintjs) is the leading open source browser fingerprinting library with the most npm downloads and Github stars.
+[FingerprintJS](https://www.npmjs.com/package/@fingerprintjs/fingerprintjs) is the leading open-source browser fingerprinting library with the most npm downloads and Github stars.
 It claims to u combat account fraud, content abuse, and fraudulent payments by accurately identifying website visitors even when they try to conceal their identity

 Users who want higher identification accuracy can sign up for [FingerprintJS Pro](https://www.npmjs.com/package/@fingerprintjs/fingerprintjs-pro), which is free for up to 20,000 identifications per month.